FoenixRetro/junior-emulator/README.md

 It is possible to override the start address by having boot@1000 (say) in the line - which will cause it to jump to $1000.
 This address is in the 6502 space.

+To track calls and returns use the command line option 'track'

+To run from flash, use the command line option 'flash'

 STATE
 =====